aws/aws-emr-containers-best-practices/content/node-placement/docs/eks-node-placement.md

 # **EKS Node Placement**
 ## **Single AZ placement**

-EKS cluster can span across multiple AZ in a VPC.
-Spark application whose driver and executor pods are distributed across multiple AZ incur data transfer cost.
+AWS EKS clusters can span multiple AZs in a VPC.
+A Spark application whose driver and executor pods are distributed across multiple AZs can incur inter-AZ data transfer costs.
+To minimize or eliminate inter-AZ data transfer costs, you can configure the application to only run on the nodes within a single AZ.
+In this example, we use the kubernetes [node selector](https://spark.apache.org/docs/latest/running-on-kubernetes.html#pod-spec) to specify which AZ should the job run on.

 **Request:**